tomcardoso/faux-pas/README.md

 This package is meant to be run on a cron.
 Here's an example setup that runs it on the 1s

 `1,11,21,31,41,51 * * * * /usr/bin/node /home/ubuntu/tasks/botname/index.js`

+Alternatively if you want to run it locally just once, you just need to do:
+`node index.js`

+### Troubleshooting

+More often than not, if you're having a problem after setting up the scripts, it's because the `lib/last-ids` folder is missing.
+Try recreating the folder and everything should (hopefully) work… more or less.